Skip to main content

 Thumbnail: From left to right: erythrocyte ,platelet and lymphocyte.
 Image used with permission (Public Domain; The National Cancer Institute at Frederick ).

-This page titled 20: Immune System is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 20: Immune System is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation